zaiisao/Documentation/en/Interactive Broadcast/custom_video_ios.md

 Agora provides a sample app for customizing the video source and video sink.
 See [Agora Custom Media Device](https://github.com/AgoraIO/Advanced-Video/tree/master/Custom-Media-Device/Agora-Custom-Media-Device-iOS).

 ## Considerations
 Customizing the audio/video source and renderer is an advanced feature provided by Agora SDK.
-To develop this function, we believe it necessary that you have adequate knowledge and experience in audio and video application development.
+Ensure that you are experienced in audio and video application development.